-He added, "How delightfully good when
+He added, "How

-brothers live together in harmony!'
+delightfully good when brothers live together in harmony!'
 Psalms 133:1 CSB."

-According to an on-line bio, Smith taught at Southern Baptist Theological Seminary "for over a decade."
+According to an online bio, Smith taught at Southern Baptist Theological Seminary "for over a decade."
 He also states that he studied at SBTS as well as Hampton University and the Church of God Theological Seminary.
 But he does not indicate what degree programs he completed.

-He was elected president of the Kentucky Baptist Convention in 2015. În 2016 he was named executive director of the Baptist Convention of Maryland/ Delaware, serving in that role for five years.
+He was elected president of the Kentucky Baptist Convention in 2015.
+In 2016 he was president of the Baptist Convention of Maryland/Delaware, serving in that role for five years.
 He has served as an ERLC trustee since 2018.

-LOUISIANA CHURCH INSURA
+LOUISIANA CHURCH INSURANCE